English Toy Terrier and Miniature Pinscher

 History of the English Toy Terrier in Australia

-In Australia, the English Toy Terrier was exhibited at the first dog show held in Melbourne, Australia in 1864 where 8 were listed as Smooth-Haired Terriers black and tan or black, under 7 pounds.
+In Australia, the English Toy Terrier was probably brought here as ratting terriers by our early settlers.
+He was certainly exhibited at the first dog show held in Melbourne, Australia in 1864 where 8 were listed as Smooth-Haired Terriers black and tan or black, under 7 pounds.
 Then in our first Stud Book, Tyzack's Annual , 1 import and another 24 including 'Halifax Ben' (pictured) were listed.
 Small bands of enthusiasts have kept this breed alive, albeit spasmodically, ever since.
-As this is an Australian website based on English Breed Standards, inter-breeding with the American Toy Terrier is also allowed here but the breed is still called the English Toy Terrier (Black and Tan).
+As this is an Australian website based on English Breed Standards, inter-breeding with the American Toy Terrier is allowed here but the breed is still called the English Toy Terrier (Black and Tan).

 The English Toy Terrier (Black and Tan) Today